Here you will find some suggested projects. For further information, contact the persons responsible for each project.

 Molecular dynamics of organic molecules on water surfaces

 The behavior of small organic molecules on water surfaces is important for atmospheric chemistry.
 Molecules that show surface preference have a larger possibility to interact with the surrounding atmosphere.
 We have studied how small organic molecules such as carboxylic acids and alcohols behave in a water/gas interphase both experimentally and using molecular dynamics.
 This project is focused on doing a simulation study of how the structure of different organic molecules affect the molecules surface preference.
-Simulations will be done using the molecular dynamics package GROMACS and will be strongly connected to experimental results that from studies at synchrotron source such as MAXlab.
+Simulations will be done using the molecular dynamics package GROMACS and will be strongly connected to experimental results from studies at synchrotron sources such as MAXlab.